codeequity/codeEquity/docs/ceManual.md

 the two assignees on the issue.

-The final significant difference between a normal GitHub project, and a CodeEquity project, is that CE Server enfoces a one to one mapping from issues to cards in a CodeEquity project.
+The final significant difference between a normal GitHub project, and a CodeEquity project, is that CE Server enforces a one to one mapping from issues to cards in a CodeEquity project.
 Otherwise, if one issue has multiple cards, there is no clean and simple way to determine how and when the associated PEQs should accrue.
-CE Server enforces this mapping by force-creating a new issue every time a user attempts to add an issue to a second project column.
+CE Server enforces this mapping by force-duplicating the issue every time a user attempts to add an issue to a second project column.

 There are other differences as well, mainly to ensure that a CodeEquity project stays in a valid state.
 These differences are smaller in scope, and are introduced below.